joelparkerhenderson/demo-date-time-format/README.md

   * We prefer using fractional seconds over just seconds because of precision.
   * We prefer `+00.00` over `Z` because our logs contain many time zones.

-Coding conventions in this repo.
+Coding conventions in this repo:

   * `t` is the time.
-  * `F` is the format string.
+  * `f` is the format string.
   * `s` is the output string.

 Examples: